This section of PALawHelp.org has information and resources about Domestic Violence and Protection From Abuse issues in Pennsylvania.

 Philadelphia County: Protection from Abuse in Philadelphia County

-Information from the Family Law Section of the Philadelphia Bar Association on how to obtain a Protection from Abuse Order in Philadelphia County.
+Information from the Family Division of the Court of Common Pleas of Philadelphia on how to obtain a Protection from Abuse Order in Philadelphia County.

 Protection from Abuse